abn/homey-interval-manager/README.md

 # homey-interval-manager

-A lightweight TypeScript library for managing intervals in Homey devices.
-Simplifies the process of scheduling and managing recurring tasks within your Homey devices.
+A lightweight TypeScript library for managing intervals in Homey Apps, Devices and Drivers.
+Simplifies the process of scheduling and managing recurring tasks within your Homey applications.

 ## Features